Alien178/Ice-Cream/README.md

-This Recipe is about Mango Ice Cream and How to create it.
+This Recipe is about Vanilla Ice Cream and How to create it.